kasim666/MoltiniOSTutorial/Tutorial/index.md

 We can further customise the text field by:

-* set font size to 20 points
+* setting the font size to 20 points
-* Set alignment to centre
+* Setting alignment to centre
-* Set placeholder text to "Email"
+* Setting placeholder text to "Email"
-* Set keyboard type to "Email address"
+* Setting keyboard type to "Email address"

 Next we are going drag another text fied and place it below the email text field.
 Again, with the `pin` tool we can set the spacing: